noahbean33/hpc-book-materials/README.md

-# Additional metherials for the book "Supercomputers for Linux SysAdmins: Managing Modern HPC Clusters and Supercomputers from Software to Hardware"
+# Additional materials for the book "Supercomputers for Linux SysAdmins: Managing Modern HPC Clusters and Supercomputers from Software to Hardware"

 Hello!
 If you read this book, you can find some useful additional files here.
 If not - you're welcome to get and use them anyway!

 Feel free to contribute - pull requests are welcome.

-- `How-to-generate-ssh-keys-putty` dir contains simply instrustions for Windows users about the ssh keys generation.
+- `How-to-generate-ssh-keys-putty` dir contains simple instructions for Windows users about the ssh keys generation.
-  You can use it as a base for the more comprehend instruction.
+  You can use it as a base for the more comprehensible instruction.
-- `bash-advanced-cheatsheet.sh` - some advances examples of bash usage, plus a few awk/sed examples
+- `bash-advanced-cheatsheet.sh` - some advanced examples of bash usage, plus a few awk/sed examples
-- `useful_bash_aliases.sh` - some aliases, useful if you work with slurm
+- `useful_bash_aliases.sh` - some aliases, useful if you work with Slurm
 - `Runbook with Task Dependencies.xlsx` - example of a runbook, with automated tasks dependencies
-- `simple-creds-sync.sh` - example script, running by simple-cred-sync-master.sh to sync creadentials
+- `simple-creds-sync.sh` - example script, running by simple-cred-sync-master.sh to sync credentials
 - `simple-cred-sync-master.sh` - example script to sync credentials
-- `slurm-overview` - simple overview of slurm cluster
+- `slurm-overview` - simple overview of Slurm cluster